Estimated Reading Time: 15 mins

 Image by freepik

-As is my practice most mornings, I took the time to pray first casting everything into the Lord’s hands because I knew I needed His grace to complete my tasks.
+As is my practice most mornings, I took the time to pray casting everything into the Lord’s hands because I knew I needed His grace to complete my tasks.

 Image by freepik